Huitzi-Solutions/micasa-documentation/docs/guide/MCRCEverydayProcesses/howToCreate/mPoweredFinancialCoachingReferrals.md

 ### **Steps:**

-1. Go to the Participant Contact’s <u>Enrollment Record</u>
+#### 1. Go to the Participant Contact’s <u>Enrollment Record</u>

   a.
 To find a participant enrollment record you can:

       1. Search for the participant name in the global search box and click on the participant’s appropriate <u>Enrollment Record.</u>

       2. Go to your Program’s Account Page, and search for the appropriate course.
 Once in the course navigate to the <u>Related Link</u> and scroll down to <From>Applications & Enrollments.

       3. From here select “View All” and click on the appropriate <u>Enrollment Record.

-2. At the top right corner of the participant <u>Enrollment Record</u>  you will see a button that says “Mpowered Appointment Referral”.
+#### 2. At the top right corner of the participant <u>Enrollment Record</u>  you will see a button that says “Mpowered Appointment Referral”.
 Select this button.

     You will be prompted to enter:

     a.
 Contact Name

     b.
 Appointment Start Date/Time

     c. mPowered Financial Coach

     d.
 Appointment Status is automatically set to “Scheduled”—**do not change this.**

-3. Hit “Save”.
+#### 3. Hit “Save”.
 Here is what happened:

     a.
 Salesforce created a mPowered Financial Coaching Appointment Shell containing the data you entered.

     b.
 Salesforce sent an email to the Financial Coach you associated with the appointment.
 Below is a sample of the email sent to mPowered financial coaches:

+### Email Template

   >You have a new Financial Coaching Appointment Scheduled:
 >Hello {mPowered Financial Coach Name},